Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Related Work

-Recent methods, which introduce the innovative concept of utilizing nominal feature representations extracted by these pre-trained models, have significantly improved anomaly localization performance compared to earlier approaches. \cite{bergmann2020uninformed} proposed a teacher-student framework based on knowledge distillation~\cite{hinton2015distilling}.
-In this framework, during training, the student learns only from the knowledge of nominal samples transferred by the teacher.
-Following this knowledge distillation framework, STFPM~\cite{wang2021student} introduces a feature pyramid matching mechanism that alleviates the incompleteness of transferred knowledge loss by matching corresponding multi-scale features in the student-teacher network.
-RD~\cite{deng2022anomaly} proposes an inverse distillation approach that extends the teacher-student framework to enhance the diversity of anomaly representations.
 Reconstruction-based approaches using deep embeddings have also been proposed recently.
 Unlike AE$_{SSIM}$, DFR~\cite{yang2020dfr} employs the deep features extracted by a pre-trained network as the reconstruction target.
 DSR~\cite{zavrtanik2022dsr} utilizes the latent space of pre-trained autoencoders to generate synthetic anomalies, enabling the generation of anomaly regions at the feature level.
 It is worth noting that the aforementioned approaches demand a large number of training data and necessitate periodic retraining whenever the training dataset is updated.
 In contrast, anomaly localization approaches based on the memory bank framework, which are the most relevant to our proposed method, do not require a training step.
 This characteristic is attractive for practical applications in industrial anomaly localization.